← Previous · All Episodes · Next →

 Matt Heywood:

-And after that 2 year program, you can go straight to work after that, but I decided to keep it going.
-So the bridge program is an extra year at Camosun, and then that'll get you into your 3rd year at UVic.
-You could go straight to UVic and do all 4 years all in one go and end up with your bachelor's, or you could do the 2 years at Camosun, or you could do this sort of hybrid program where you do the 2 years at Camosun and the 2 years at UVic.
+And after that 2-year program, you can go straight to work after that, but I decided to keep it going.
+So the bridge program is an extra year at Camosun, and then that'll get you into your third year at UVic.
+You could go straight to UVic and do all four years all in one go and end up with your Bachelor's, or you could do the two years at Camosun, or you could do this sort of hybrid program where you do the two years at Camosun and the two years at UVic.

 Katy DeCoste: